 10. Google Alerts for Link Reclamation

 It’s easy to gain quality links through reclamation.
-There is a step-by-step tutorial for reclaiming broken links pointing to 404 pages on your site at Linkerati.
-You really have to study your Google Webmasters account, in order to get a complete grasp on this.
+But You really have to study your Google Webmasters account, in order to get a complete grasp on this

 To know which sites are mentioning you and what anchor texts they’re using, use Google Alerts.
 Google Alerts help you monitor the web and you’ll receive an email whenever your site URL, keyword, personal name or some other phrase that you specify is mentioned on the web.
 Here’s how to set it up: